uwdata/visualization-curriculum/README.md

 ### Online

 - [Jupyter Book](https://uwdata.github.io/visualization-curriculum/) to read Python notebooks online.
-- Run the **Python** notebooks online on [Colab](https://colab.research.google.com/github/uwdata/visualization-curriculum/), [Nextjournal](https://github.nextjournal.com/uwdata/visualization-curriculum/), or [Deepnote](https://deepnote.com/launch?url=https://github.com/uwdata/visualization-curriculum/blob/master/altair_introduction.ipynb)
+- Run the **Python** notebooks online on [Colab](https://colab.research.google.com/github/uwdata/visualization-curriculum/), [Nextjournal](https://github.nextjournal.com/uwdata/visualization-curriculum/), or [Deepnote](https://deepnote.com/launch?url=https://github.com/uwdata/visualization-curriculum/blob/master/altair_introduction.ipynb).
-- Run the **JavaScript** notebooks online using [Observable](https://observablehq.com/collection/@uwdata/visualization-curriculum)
+- Run the **JavaScript** notebooks online using [Observable](https://observablehq.com/collection/@uwdata/visualization-curriculum).
+- Run the **marimo** notebooks online using [molab](https://marimo.io/for-learners#learn-altair).

 ### Local Installation

 1. [Install Altair and a notebook environment](https://altair-viz.github.io/getting_started/installation.html).
 The most recent versions of these notebooks use _Altair version 6_.
 2. Download the notebooks from the [releases page](https://github.com/uwdata/visualization-curriculum/releases).
 Typically you will want to use the most recent release.
-3. Open the notebooks in your local notebook environment.
+3. If you are using [Jupyter](https://jupyter.org/), open the `.ipynb` notebooks in your local notebook environment.
 For example, if you have JupyterLab installed (v1.0 or higher is required), run `jupyter lab` within the directory containing the notebooks.
 With [uv](https://docs.astral.sh/uv/guides/install-python/), you can run `uv run jupyter lab` (it automatically installs the dependencies).
+4. If you are using [marimo](https://marimo.io/), open the `.py` notebooks in the `marimo` directory using either `marimo run marimo/notebook.py` (to use the virtual environment you set up) or `uv run marimo run marimo/notebook.py` (to automatically install the dependencies in the notebook header).

 Depending on your programming environment (and whether or not you have a live internet connection), you may want to specify a particular [renderer](https://altair-viz.github.io/user_guide/display_frontends.html) for Altair.